diamkil/socials/README.md

 ## How to add users

-users are stored in the folder "people" I have mine in there as an exemple.
+Users are stored in the folder "people" I have mine in there as an example.
 The one named default.json will be binded to the root directory.
-The other ones will the the url directory (exemple if it's named felix.json then url will be http://exemple.com/felix)
+The other ones will the the url directory (example if it's named felix.json then url will be http://example.com/felix)
 Supported socials (for now) are:
 - Apple Music
 - Discord